July 8-12, 2018

 - Enhanced End-user Interactions

-When not in class, students enjoy planned activities on campus as well as free time for relaxation.
-Living, dining and learning together, students have ample opportunity to get to know each other well and develop lasting friendships.
+When not in class, they enjoy planned activities on campus as well as free time for relaxation.
+Living, dining and learning together, provide ample opportunity for everyone to get to know each other well and develop lasting friendships.
 Check out some comments from past campers.

 Who Can Attend?

-This dynamic camp is for students age 12-17.
+This dynamic camp is for campers age 12-17.
 The number of participants is kept small (20-25) to allow for individualized attention and optimal use of equipment.

-Students must arrive between 2:00 and 4:00 PM on Sunday for registration and will leave after lunch on Thursday.
-Students attend classes during the day and enjoy recreational activities in the evening.
+Campers must arrive between 2:00 and 4:00 PM on Sunday for registration and will leave after lunch on Thursday.
+Campers attend classes during the day and enjoy recreational activities in the evening.
 View a sample weekly schedule.

 Examples of evening activities include the following:

 - Ice-breaker games on the first night to help everyone get acquainted

 - Outdoor games such as "Capture the Flag" and "Ultimate Frisbee"

 - Indoor games such as "Who Wants to be a Millionaire," ping pong, board games, basketball, etc.